Fasi12345/SCT_DS_Task04/README.md

 # Task 4 – Global Traffic Accident Analysis with Data Visualization

 ---
-This project is part of my Data Science Internship at SkillCraft Technology.
+This project is part of my Data Science Internship at SkillCraft Technology.The main objective is to perform Exploratory Data Analysis (EDA) and extract meaningful insights from a global traffic accident dataset using data visualization techniques.
-The main objective is to perform Exploratory Data Analysis (EDA) and extract meaningful insights from a global traffic accident dataset using data visualization techniques.
+---
 Objective
 To explore and visualize traffic accident data to identify critical patterns related to: